Full day bike tour in Bangkok, Thailand

-Meet at the Grasshopper Adventures Shop near Khao San Rd at 9:30 am.
+Meet at the Grasshopper Adventures Bike Tours Shop near Khao San Rd at 9:30 am.
 The tour will depart at 10 am sharp.
 Make sure you allow plenty of time to get here, taking into account the heavy Bangkok traffic.
-After a quick bike fitting and briefing we head out.
-Staying off the roads we use small lanes, alleyways and canal boats to immerse you into the soul of Bangkok.
+After a quick bike fitting and briefing we are off on the bikes.
+Cycling off the main roads we use small lanes, alleyways and canal boats to immerse you into the soul of Bangkok.

 Cycle to Wat Hongrattanaram

 Here you will stop briefly to see a shrine devoted to the first king of Bangkok, Taksin.
 The Chapel of Wat Hongrattanaram is the largest in Thonburi and according to some the most beautiful in Bangkok.

 Cycle Khlong Bang Luang and the Artist’s Village